Nutritional Deficiencies & Symptoms

 ProCare Health is Here to Help

-If you’ve had bariatric, adjustable band, DS switch, gastric bypass, gastric sleeve, or a mini bypass, we are here for you and make getting your critically important nutrition EASY!
+If you’ve had adjustable band, Duodenal Switch (DS), gastric bypass, gastric sleeve, a mini bypass, or another form of weight loss surgery we are here for you- and will make getting your critically important nutrition EASY!
 Be sure to reach out to us today if you have questions or need help with your order.
 877-822-5808

 Please note: the information contained within this article is in no way to be considered medical advice